Xiu-Feng “Henry” Wan

 Curators' Distinguished Professor

-Dr. Henry Wan is Professor of Electrical Engineering & Computer Science, Professor of Molecular Microbiology & Immunology, and Professor of Veterinary Pathobiology.
-Before joining Mizzou, Dr. Wan was an assistant, associate, and full professor at Mississippi State University (2009-2019), a senior service fellow in the Influenza Division of the Centers for Disease Control and Prevention, Atlanta, GA (2007-2009), and an assistant professor in the Department of Microbiology at Miami University (2005 to 2007).
-Dr. Wan’s long-term career goals are to understand how zoonotic pathogens (especially influenza A viruses) emerge and re-emerge at the animal-human interface and to improve the effectiveness of the influenza vaccines in disease prevention and control by developing and applying integrated, multi-scale, and evidence-based approaches that combining laboratory, clinical and computational methods.
+Henry Wan is a Curators’ Distinguished Professor of electrical engineering and computer science, professor of molecular microbiology and immunology, and professor of veterinary pathobiology at the University of Missouri.
+Before joining Mizzou, Wan was an assistant, associate and full professor at Mississippi State University (2009-2019), a Senior Service Fellow in the Influenza Division of the Centers for Disease Control and Prevention in Atlanta (2007-2009) and an assistant professor in the Department of Microbiology at Miami University (2005 to 2007).
+Wan’s long-term career goals are to understand how zoonotic pathogens (especially influenza A viruses) emerge and re-emerge at the animal-human interface and to improve the effectiveness of the influenza vaccines in disease prevention and control by developing and applying integrated, multi-scale, and evidence-based approaches that combining laboratory, clinical and computational methods.
 He has published more than 130 peer reviewed papers and his research has been supported by NIH, NSF, DOJ, and USDA.
-Dr. Wan identified A/goose/Guangdong/1/1996 (H5N1), the precursor virus causing current H5N1 bird flu threat, during his earlier graduate study in China.
+Wan identified A/goose/Guangdong/1/1996 (H5N1), the precursor virus causing current H5N1 bird flu threat, during his earlier graduate study in China.